Deborah-Anne De la Harpe

-Deborah-Anne de la Harpe (born 5 April 2000) is a footballer who plays for W-League club Perth Glory FC.
+Deborah-Anne de la Harpe (born 5 April 2000) is a soccer player who plays for Damallsvenskan club IFK Norrköping.
+She has previously played for A-League Women clubs Perth Glory, Sydney FC and Brisbane Roar, and for Danish Women's League club HB Køge.
 She has represented Australia (where she was born) and the Republic of Ireland at under-19 and senior levels, respectively.